What’s Happening to Internet Cookies?

 Allen: When you put a piece of code (think pixel or javascript) on a site, it originally pulls from the third-party server.
 Once it loads for the browser you are in, it will be pulled into the memory of the domain it’s working on.
 Google has worked to change the code so that it is seen as a first-party cookie rather than a third-party cookie.

-Browsers are becoming increasingly sophisticated and are able to “see” the .txt cookie files and know that they really aren’t first-party, but are secretly third-party cookies.
+Browsers are becoming increasingly sophisticated and can “see” the .txt cookie files and know that they aren’t first-party, but secretly third-party cookies.

 Some browsers identify this by the source script, or perhaps the cookie file name gives it away.
 More and more browsers are offering ad blocking natively within their platform.
 There are also ad blocker apps and extensions that someone can install on their browser if it doesn’t already offer one.